-Thanks to VEST PARIS, and specifically its V007 model, wearing protective clothing against urban attacks is now possible.
+Thanks to VEST PARIS, and specifically its V007 model, wearing clothing against urban aggression is now possible.
 Since 2015, we have been offering customers who are exposed or who need to feel safe not just a bulletproof vest, but a certified ballistic jacket to wear every day like a classic jacket.

 This modular jacket, which can be fitted with ballistic protection, is unique in the world because it also takes into consideration your elegance and comfort.